jzitnik-dev/automatic-bio-changer/readme.md

 # Automatic bio changer
-Discord bio changer is program that will automatically change your bio on supported platforms.
+Automatic bio changer is program that will automatically change your bio on supported platforms.
 ## Supported platforms
 1. Github
 2. Discord